sisl/LatentImportanceSampling/README.md

 This repository was tested with Python 3.11 and PyTorch 2.1.
 The `racecar` and `f16` experiments require additional installations (discussed in the following section) if you want to retrain a flow model or generate a dataset of Monte Carlo simulations.

-## Data Generation
+## Data

+The experiments expect a `{simulator}-flow.csv` and `{simulator}-mcs.csv` file for each simulator (`robot`, `racecar`, `f16`).
+Generated datasets can be downloaded at [this link](https://drive.google.com/drive/folders/12O6kFP5PHiMBGiqutJHAXnoL9OzmnIHx?usp=sharing), and the .csv files should be placed into a folder called `data/`.

-To create a dataset (for flow training or Monte Carlo evaluations) for the nonholonomic `robot` experiments, run the following command:
+New datasets (for additional flow training or Monte Carlo evaluations) can be created using the files in the `datagen/` folder.
+For the nonholonomic `robot` experiments, run the following command:
 ```
-python3 robot-data.py
+python3 datagen/robot-data.py
 ```

 Generating data for the `racecar` experiments requires a [Julia install](https://julialang.org/downloads/) and the MPOPIS (Model Predictive Optimized Path Integral Strategies) repository from the following paper: